There are two types of driver licences:

 - Can drive both taxis and private hire vehicles

-- Need to pass an area knowledge test
+- Need to pass a knowledge test

 Private hire driver